 Applicants must be currently enrolled at Mercer University.
 Successful applicants will have strong academic records with cumulative and math/science GPA's above 3.0.
 Previous experience performing independent laboratory research is not required but highly recommended.
-Current freshman and sophomores are given preference.
 Due to the full-time nature of the research work to be performed, students are not permitted to take summer classes while participating in the program.

 Educational Training Stipend

 Your payment for this period of time will be $3500.
 These funds will be paid as a taxable stipend.
 Housing for this program will be provided through campus residence halls as for any summer school student.
 If you choose to find your own housing in Macon or Atlanta, there will be no reimbursement of those housing costs.
 If you are interested in working in Savannah, we do not have any housing options for this campus.